 The most common verbal reasoning tests used by employers

-1. SHL Verify Verbal Ability Tests - SHL are the most widely used test publisher so you are likely to come across their tests during your job hunt.
+1. SHL Verify Ability Tests - SHL (now part of CEB) are the most widely used test publisher so you are likely to come across their tests during your application process.
 Their verbal tests have a time limit of between 17 and 19 minutes so you will need to work quickly and accurately to perform well.

 2. SHL VMG - This series of tests belong to a test battery known as MGIB (Managerial and Graduate Item Bank).
 The questions on the test are selected from an item bank, with each item chosen based on its difficulty level, and its content varying in each test to prevent candidates sharing answers.
 The VMG takes 12 minutes to complete and contains 24 questions.